jobbish-sql/SQL-Server-Multi-Thread/README.md

 Splitting up work to run between multiple SQL Server Agent jobs isn't the easiest thing to do.
-This framework aims to simmplify the process by abstracting away the Agent job parts.
-Currently only supported for on-premises SQL Server 2016 SP2+ and 2017+.
+This framework aims to simplify the process by abstracting away the Agent job parts.
+Currently only supported for on-premises SQL Server 2016 SP2+, 2017, and 2019.

 ## core